-Happy Roald Dahl day everyone!
-Before you stick your face in the chocolate lake in celebration, why not gorge on these pictures from the original edition of The Magic Finger.
+September 13th is Roald Dahl’s birthday.
+But before you stick your face in the chocolate lake in celebration, first gorge on these pictures from the original edition of The Magic Finger.

 The Magic Finger was the first Dahl book I remember reading.
-As an introduction to his children’s books it’s slightly unrepresentative, and perhaps bears more similarity to his adult work.
-Unlike the real world fantasies of Danny, Charlie and Matilda that he’s best known for, this one uses a satirical central theme to take pot shots at people who hunt birds for sport.
+As an introduction to his children’s books it’s slightly unrepresentative, and perhaps bears more similarity to his short stories for adults.
+Unlike fantasies such as Charlie, Matilda and the BFG, this story uses a satirical idea to take pot shots at people who hunt birds for sport.

-Dahl had real life neighbours from Buckinghamshire in mind when he conceived the story, and the punishment he metes out to them would have made a great Tale of the Unexpected.
+Like the protagonist of the Magic Finger, Dahl hated hunting and had real life neighbours from Buckinghamshire in mind when he conceived the story.
+The punishment he metes out to them would have made a great addition to his Tales of the Unexpected.

 It wasn’t a story Dahl himself was particularly fond of.
-According to Jeremy Treglown’s biography the story was commissioned by the American publisher Macmillan as part of a series of children’s stories by well known authors including Arthur Miller, Sylvia Plath and John Updike.
+According to biographer Jeremy Treglown it was commissioned by the American publisher Macmillan as part of a series of children’s stories written by well known authors including Arthur Miller, Sylvia Plath and John Updike.
 The brief was to write a very short story with words from a vocabulary list they thought suitable for the age range.

 Having grown up with the edition illustrated by Joan Aiken’s regular artist Pat Marriott, this version came as something of a surprise.
-The heroine’s Seventies styled flares are gone, replaced with a Mary Quant style mini-dress and sailor’s hat.
-In fact it is an altogether more detailed and distinctly Sixties production.
+The heroine’s Seventies styled flares are gone, replaced with some very natty fashions.
+This is an altogether more detailed work with a distinctly Sixties production.

 ‘Then the black that was before their eyes turned to blue, to green, to red and then to gold, and suddenly, there they were, standing in lovely bright sunshine in their own garden, near their own house, and everything was back to normal once again’.